 What counts as an accepted system hardening standard?
 You guessed it: CIS Benchmarks.

-In fact, all the major compliance frameworks, including PCI-DSS, HIPAA, and FedRAMP, point to CIS benchmarks as the accepted best practice.
-As a result, if your organization needs to be compliant with one or more frameworks, adhering to CIS benchmarks is essential.
+All the major compliance frameworks, including PCI-DSS, HIPAA, and FedRAMP, point to CIS benchmarks as the accepted best practice.
+As a result, if your organization must comply with one or more frameworks, adhering to CIS benchmarks is essential.

 Automate System Hardening with CimTrak

-CimTrak is an IT integrity, security, and compliance toolset that automates the process of assessing system hardness, identifying issues, and providing remediation guidance.
+CimTrak is an IT integrity, security, and compliance toolset that automates assessing system hardness, identifying issues, and providing remediation guidance.

 CimTrak continually scans your environment and assesses current asset configuration against CIS benchmarks.
-When a misconfiguration is identified, CimTrak raises an alert and provides clear guidance on how to re-establish compliance.
+When a misconfiguration is identified, CimTrak raises an alert and offers clear guidance on re-establishing compliance.
 This functionality makes it easy for organizations to:

-To find out more about how CimTrak can help your organization harden its systems and achieve security and compliance objectives, download the solution brief today.
+Download the solution brief today to learn more about how CimTrak can help your organization harden its systems and achieve security and compliance objectives.

 Tags: